Blue-tailed day gecko: Description

-Phelsuma cepediana is a mid-sized day gecko.
-It can reach a total length (including tail) of 3.75-5.5″ (9.5-14cm).
-Female blue tailed geckos are usually smaller in size than the male.
+P. cepediana is a mid-sized day gecko.
+It can reach a total length (including tail) of 3.75–5.5 in (9.5–14 cm).
+The female blue-tailed gecko is usually smaller in size than the male.

-Male blue tailed geckos are typically more vivid than female blue tailed geckos.
+The male blue-tailed geckos is typically more vivid than the female.
 The male body colour is light green or bluish green.
-The backs of males have a bright blue colour and are covered with dark red spots and dashes.
-The males have deep blue tails; this blue color may also be found on their face.
-Females lack the brilliant blue colour of the males.
-They have a bright green back and rust-coloured spots.
+The back of the male has a bright blue colour and is covered with dark red spots and dashes.
+The male has a deep blue tail; this blue color may also be found on the face.
+The female lacks the brilliant blue colour of the male.
+The female has a bright green back and rust-coloured spots.
 There is always a dorso-lateral stripe present, which may be broken.
 A red stripe extends from the nostril to the shoulder.

 Habitat and distribution

-Blue tailed geckos and other reptiles are sensitive to artificial light at night and will change their behaviors as a result of being exposed to this light.
-These geckos are primarily diurnal, as are most of the geckos in their genus (Phelsuma).
-It has been found that blue tailed geckos will change their foraging behavior from diurnal to nocturnal in cases where they have artificial light sources at their disposal.
+The blue-tailed gecko and other reptiles are sensitive to artificial light at night and will change their behaviors as a result of being exposed to this light.
+The blue-tailed gecko is primarily diurnal, as are most of the geckos in its genus (Phelsuma).
+It has been found that the blue-tailed gecko will change its foraging behavior from diurnal to nocturnal in situations in which it has artificial light sources at its disposal.
 Nocturnal activity includes agonistic or aggressive behaviors, courtship, and foraging.
 When artificial lights are used in nocturnal situations, it alters the amount of time and effort that visual predators will spend foraging.

-The Phelsuma cepediana is one of only seven species of the Mascarene species that is still alive.
-This species is the sole pollinator and seed disperser of a climbing shrub, the Roussea simplex, which is endemic to the mountains of the Mauritius.
-They can typically be found on trees and bushes that produce fruits, such as coconut palms, banana trees, and papayas.
+P. cepediana is one of only seven species of the Mascarene species that is still extant.
+This species is the sole pollinator and seed disperser of a climbing shrub, Roussea simplex, which is endemic to the mountains of Mauritius.
+P. cepediana can typically be found on trees and bushes that produce fruits, such as coconut palms, banana trees, and papayas.
 These locations are warm and moist climates, which are preferred by this gecko.

 The blue-tailed day gecko inhabits the island Mauritius where it is widely distributed.
 P. cepediana may also have been introduced to Madagascar where it has been reported a few times, amongst others in the region of Iviloina.
 These observations have not been confirmed, however.
-Although these lizards seem to be unable to colonize agricultural areas, they can survive in suburban gardens that are heavily watered and planted as long as these gardens are near trees that produce fruit or flowers throughout the year.
+Although P. cepediana seems to be unable to colonize agricultural areas, it can survive in suburban gardens that are heavily watered and planted as long as these gardens are near trees that produce fruit or flowers throughout the year.